Braised Yuba (Tofu Skins) with Vegetables

 Tofu skins, or yuba, are one of my favourite foodstuffs.
 I have already written about them in this homemade tofu skin recipe article, and today I would like to share a simple recipe for braised yuba with vegetables.

-Have to admit it, I am a huge fan of simple stir-fry dishes with vegetables, that require super short preparation – a minute of chopping, a minute of cooking, some good quality soy sauce and your lunch is ready.
+I am a huge fan of simple stir-fry dishes with vegetables, that require super short preparation – a minute of chopping, a minute of cooking, some good quality soy sauce and your lunch is ready.

-I love them not only for their simplicity, but also because I prefer when the ingredients stay fresh, flavourful and colourful even after cooking.
+I love them not only for their simplicity but also because I prefer when the ingredients stay fresh, flavourful and colourful even after cooking.
 Also – too many spices, or ingredients in general, is just not my thing (I know, what a perfect material for a chef and a food blogger…).

 The vegetables will stay green and fresh because of the short cooking time, and tofu skins will get that perfect soft, but still kind of chewy texture after the braising.
 You can also stir-fry the vegetables on a separate pan for a deeper flavour, but it will be just as delicious if you simply add them raw.